Traveler: Danielle Gervalis

 Translated as the “Round Tower”, it is one of best known structures in the city and the oldest functioning Observatory in Europe.
-Walk up the exquisite spiral ramp to the top of tower soaring 34.8 meters above the city.
-Here you will see dazzling 360 degree views of the city.
-Additionally, you can check out the observatory telescope, library hall, which has a gift shop and the Bell Loft.
+Walk up the exquisite spiral ramp to the top of the tower soaring 34.8 meters above the city.
+Here you will see dazzling 360 degree views of Copenhagen.
+Additionally, you can check out the observatory telescope, library hall, which has a gift shop, and the Bell Loft.

 Built at the behest of Christian IV in the beginning of the 17th century, Rosenborg Slot was a summer palace just outside Old Copenhagen.
 The rooms are preserved as they were during the king’s time and it’s absolutely delightful to explore.
 On the ground floor, you’ll walk through Christian IV’s bedroom, where the king died in 1648, and the famed Marble Room which is decorated floor to ceiling with Italian scagiliola.

-On the first floor are more rooms hosting the royal family’s treasures, including a rare amber chandler and the walls are lined with impressive tapestries depicting historical scenes.
+On the first floor are more rooms hosting the royal family’s treasures, including a rare amber chandelier.
+The walls are lined with impressive tapestries depicting historical scenes.
 The second floor is the grandest as it features the Great Hall.
-At one end are the most ornate thrones made of narwhal tusks (HOW?!) and silver which are guarded by three solid silver lions.
-You can also find the Glass Cabinet room, which is the only room of its kind in the world, displaying Venetian glass from 1709 and the Porcelain Cabinet, furnished with porcelain from China, Japan, France, Germany and Denmark,
+At one end are the most ornate thrones made of narwhal tusks (HOW?!) which are guarded by three solid silver lions.
+You can also find the Glass Cabinet room, which is the only room of its kind in the world, displaying Venetian glass from 1709 and the Porcelain Cabinet, furnished with porcelain from China, Japan, France, Germany and Denmark.

-Finally, make your way to the basement to the ceremonial weapons, the Rosenberg Wine, and most spectacular – the crown jewels and other assorted priceless jewelry which is still used today!
-After the palace tour, stroll the gardens to get some fresh air and stop at the Cafe on the grounds for a picnic at the palace!
+Finally, make your way to the basement for the ceremonial weapons, the Rosenberg Wine, and most spectacular – the crown jewels and other assorted priceless jewelry which is still used today!
+After the palace tour, stroll the gardens to get some fresh air and stop at the Cafe on the grounds for a picnic at the palace.

 National Museum of Denmark